Chrisdanyk/user_management_backend/README.md

 SWAGGER_URL=http://127.0.0.1:8000
 ```

+- Apply migrations with `python3 manage.py migrate`
-- Create an initial user named `admin` with a password with `python3 manage.py createsuperuser --username admin --email admin@example.com`.
-Please change the admin name and the email at your convenience.
+- Create an initial user with `python3 manage.py createsuperuser`.
 You'll authenticate as that user.
 - Start the app with `python3 manage.py runserver` and access your app on `http://localhost:8000` where you will land on the api documentation.

-- Start an other tab inside your terminal to run rabbit_mq as follow (used for asynchronous sending of emails):
+- Start an other tab inside your terminal to run celery tasks as follow (used for asynchronous sending of emails):
   `celery -A user_management worker -l INFO`

 # Run Tests